The brand Roger Federer: Sponsors (Part 1)

 Roger Federer is one of the greatest tennis players of all time.
 He has great charisma on and off the court.
 Qualities that make major brands line up to sponsor him.

-So far Federer has earned over $110 million in career prize money (ATP as of January 2018).
-He earned over $13 million of that in 2017 after winning 7 titles.
+So far Federer has earned over $120 million in career prize money (ATP as of January 2019).
+He earned over $8.6 million of that in 2018 after winning four titles.

 The Swiss also earns a lot of money off-court from sponsoring.
-Forbes 2017 Annual Ranking of top-paid athletes puts Federer’s endorsement earnings at $58 million a year.
-Which makes him first in the ranking of endorsement income for tennis players and fourth overall.
+Forbes Annual Ranking of top-paid athletes puts Federer’s endorsement earnings at $65 million a year.
+Which makes him first in the ranking of endorsement income for tennis players and seventh overall.
 It is also far more than Nishikori, Djokovic and Nadal earn from endorsements.

 Roger Federer Sponsors